es-j3/steam-bottler/README.md

 ### HELP!
 Steam is closing/freezing randomly.
 What do I do?
 Currently, there is no direct fix to this.
 So far, I have been able to narrow it down to something Pulseaudio-related.

 While you are playing games or active in the Steam window, Steam shouldn't freeze.
+However, if you move your cursor or resize your window too much, it startles Wine and may freeze Steam because of this.

+To kill and reopen it, run ```steam-bottler configure``` < ```Kill steam-bottler if it's frozen```

 If you are downloading a game or leaving it open long term, then close Steam and run ```steam-bottler configure``` < ```Launch Steam with no sound``` and your problems should _hopefully_ be fixed.

+### Steam is no longer opening for me!
+There are many reasons why this can happen.
+The most common reason I see is upgrading wine-proton or reinstalling it (or adding a patch).
+For problems like this, I have made a workaround that is available in the steam-bottler configurator window.
+It is essentially a skimmed installer that "soft-reinstalls" Steam.

+To use it, run ```steam-bottler configure``` < ```Soft-reinstall Steam Client (game/save data is preserved)``` and hopefully 90% of your issues will be fixed.

 ### Extras
 [Working Games / Not working Games](https://github.com/es-j3/steam-bottler/blob/main/docs/Verified-Games.md)